ferrarijh/full-stack-reacdtive/README.md

 }
 ```

-2. Install mongodb, create collection and and set `application.yaml` (or `application.properties`) of `webflux-server`.
+3. Install mongodb, create collection and and set `application.yaml` (or `application.properties`) of `webflux-server`.

-3. Run `webflux-server` app and `rxjs-app`.
+4. Run `webflux-server` app and `rxjs-app`.
 When mongodb collection is empty `webflux-server` automatically fetches a set of initial data with query keywords from Pixabay API and push it to mongodb. `webflux-server` will request for json dataset to the API with the respective query keywords below and then add `query` field to each json result to finally save it to mongodb.
    - inital query keywords:
 `"apple", "pie", "tiger", "potato", "banana", "grape", "monkey", "rose", "cherry", "cake"`

-4. In the browser(`rxjs-app`) use two `Keyword(from mongo)` input fields to test asynchronous/synchronous request result.
+5. In the browser(`rxjs-app`) use two `Keyword(from mongo)` input fields to test asynchronous/synchronous request result.
 Use the above query keywords for each input field.

+## Additional features

+- Click individual image to save it on your disk.
+Configure file path in `application.yaml`.
+This feature was added to test how downloading file works with Spring WebFlux.

 The `Keyword(from api)` field is kept for testing.